hlilje/hlilje.github.io/_pages/about.md

 ### Work

-I am since August 2021 working as a Game Programmer over at Embark Studios.
+I am since August 2021 working as a Game Programmer over at Embark Studios, initially on the unreleased video game [ARC Raiders](https://arcraiders.com/) but now on [THE FINALS](https://www.reachthefinals.com/) after doing a stint in the shared tech team.
+I've been mainly focusing on UI and retention features but am now working with game modes and auxiliary systems.

 Previously I worked as a gameplay/engine programmer at Paradox Development Studio from 2016 to 2021, where the first couple of years were spent on the grand strategy/4X video game [Stellaris](https://www.stellaris.com/en/pc)